Are you looking into teeth whitening kits like Smileactives and want to read some user reviews?

 Is Smileactives safe?

-As we get into our review we should first address the question: is at-home whitening like Smileactives safe?
 Normally, teeth whitening can have some side effects like increased sensitivity or gum inflammation.
-Improper or excessive use of whitening kits can make these effects worse, resulting in burning gums, enamel degradation, and possibly even more staining.
+Improper or excessive use of whitening kits can make these effects worse.
+This can result in burning gums, enamel degradation, and possibly even more staining.

 Although we at Dentaly.org almost always prefer professional treatment over at-home dentistry, that's not to say it's always unsafe.
 According to the ADA, whitening can be safely performed at home as long as you closely follow the instructions provided in the kit and, ideally, consult a dentist beforehand.